hyper63/tour/README.md

-# Tour of hyper63 API
+<h1 align="center">Tour of hyper ⚡️</h1>

 👋 Hello!

 Welcome to the tour of the hyper63 services, in this tour, we will guide you through the 📦 data service, 💲 cache service, and 🔎 search service.
 You will get a feel for how they work.

-In this demo, we will walk through the hyper63 api for data, cache, storage and search
+In this tour, we will walk through the hyper api methods for data, cache, and search

+---

 ## Table of Contents